peckb1/advent-of-code/README.md

 * Don't try to recreate Dikjstra, or A* from scratch.
 If you know you need to find a path, just check the pseudocode in Wikipedia

-* Coroutines are a good way to run *slow* code asynchronously
+* Coroutines are a good way to run slow, non pure-maths asynchronously.